-- Verify their identity (KSCIE 22 Paragraph 213 Best practice is checking the name on their birth certificate - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Secretary of State section 128 direction A section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school, including academies and free schools.
-An individual who is subject to a section 128 direction is unable to: - take up a management position in an independent school, academy, or in a free school as an employee. - be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or - be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - Ask for written information about previous employment history and check that information is not contradictory or incomplete. - Staff and volunteers who provide early years or later years childcare and any managers of such childcare are covered by the disqualification regulations of the
+- Verify their identity in KSCIE 23- Best practice is checking the name on their birth certificate - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity. - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities

-Childcare Act 2006 and are required to declare relevant information - see statutory guidance: Disqualification under the Childcare Act 2006 (August 2018).
+- Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher or for those staff carrying out teaching work. - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Secretary of State section 128 direction A section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school, including academies and free schools.
+An individual who is subject to a section 128 direction is unable to: - take up a management position in an independent school, academy, or in a free school as an employee. - be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or - be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - Ask for written information about previous employment history and check that information is not contradictory or incomplete. - Staff and volunteers who provide early years or later years childcare and any managers of such childcare are covered by the disqualification regulations of the Childcare Act 2006 and are required to declare relevant information see statutory guidance: Disqualification under the Childcare Act 2006 (August 2018). - In addition, as part of our shortlisting process we will carry out an online search as part of our due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview.
+We will inform shortlisted candidates that online searches may be done as part of due diligence checks.
+See Part two - Legislation and the Law for information on data protection and UK GDPR